NethServer/ns8-docs/system_requirements.rst

 As you are configuring a server, network clients must resolve its fully qualified domain name (FQDN) to a routable IP address with the DNS.
 This is a requirement to connect with the server.
+Register the FQDN with DNS record type A for IPv4 addresses, and type AAAA for IPv6 addresses.

 A correct FQDN and DNS setup is also a requirement for TLS encryption to work properly.
 Once connected with the server, network clients check if